olivierfriard/boris_docs/index.rst

    :alt: Observations list
    :width: 100%

-The observations list can be filtered
+The observations list can be filtered selecting a field in the drop-list box.

 In the following example observations are filtered: only observations containing the **Bobo** subject are shown: